-Lambeth adult aged 50+, Age Friendly Survey 2023 Care and signpost and offer support, able to link many callers up to local resources and assets before needs escalate to requiring Adult Social Care support.
-We are preparing to commission a new contract to run for at least five years from April 2024 (with the option to extend by two further years).

-- Lambeth Carers Strategy: we are currently preparing to launch a new Carers Strategy 2023-2028, in partnership with Carers Hub Lambeth and the Carers Collaborative Strategy Group.
-This will help shape the model for our carers support service when we prepare to recommission this service for beyond the end of the current contract in 2025. - Delivery of the Learning Disability and Autism (LDA) Health and Care Plan, including close working with health and care partners and care providers to provide the right accommodation and care that promotes independence; and ensure access to and delivery of Annual Health Checks to improve uptake of the checks and increase the percentage of people with an agreed

-Health Action Plan after risk identified via the Annual Health Check.
+- Preventative service for Adult Social Care: following a successful pilot, we are preparing to commission a preventative service for a voluntary sector provider to receive calls into Adult Social Care and signpost and offer support, able to link many callers up to local resources and assets before needs escalate to requiring Adult Social Care support.
+We are preparing to commission a new contract to run for at least five years from April 2024 (with the option to extend by two further years). - Lambeth Carers Strategy: we are currently preparing to launch a new Carers Strategy 2024-2029, in partnership with Carers Hub Lambeth and the Carers Collaborative Strategy Group.
+This will help shape the model for our carers support service when we prepare to recommission this service for beyond the end of the current contract in 2025. - Delivery of the Learning Disability and Autism (LDA) Health and Care Plan, including close working with health and care partners and care providers to provide the right accommodation and care that promotes independence; and ensure access to and delivery of Annual Health Checks to improve uptake of the checks and increase the percentage of people with an agreed Health Action Plan after risk identified via the Annual Health Check.

-- Lambeth Living Well Network Alliance:

-alongside partners in the Alliance, progressing

-the transformation of community mental health

-services to provide early help and timely support

-through greater joint working with primary

-care; maximising opportunities for access to

-independent accommodation and sustainable

-paid work and meaningful occupation; and

-continuing to tackle disparities experienced by

-black African and Caribbean heritage service

-users through initiatives such as culturally

-appropriate peer support and advocacy.

-- Lambeth has recently entered a new partnership with The Royal Foundation, as part of the Homewards project focused on tackling homelessness.
-Homewards is a fiveyear locally led programme which will see the council work as part of a local led coalition of committed individuals, organisations, and businesses who will work together to create and deliver a tailored plan delivering solutions to
+- Lambeth Living Well Network Alliance: alongside partners in the Alliance, progressing the transformation of community mental health services to provide early help and timely support through greater joint working with primary care; maximising opportunities for access to independent accommodation and sustainable paid work and meaningful occupation; and continuing to tackle disparities experienced by black African and Caribbean heritage service users through initiatives such as culturally appropriate peer support and advocacy. - Lambeth has recently entered a new partnership with The Royal Foundation, as part of the Homewards project focused on tackling homelessness.
+Homewards is a five-year locally led programme which will see the council work as part of a local led coalition of committed individuals, organisations, and businesses who will work together to create and deliver a tailored plan delivering solutions to prevent and end homelessness - with a focus on making it rare, brief, and unrepeated

-- prevent and end homelessness with a focus on making it rare, brief, and unrepeated - Community based drug and alcohol treatment services for young people and for adults are currently being reviewed in line with both local and national policy changes.
-This provides Lambeth with an opportunity to refresh the service offer with a focus on early intervention, prevention, outreach and more focused engagement to support our communities and residents. - We want to develop a network of non-clinical sexual health outreach, education and health promotion services to target key populations across our borough.
-We want our services to colocate where possible to enable improved access for vulnerable groups within the community and the places where they live, work or visit.
+- Community based drug and alcohol treatment services for young people and for adults are currently being reviewed in line with both local and national policy changes.
+This provides Lambeth with an opportunity to refresh the service offer with a focus on early intervention, prevention, outreach and more focused engagement to support our communities and residents. - We want to develop a network of nonclinical sexual health outreach, education and health promotion services to target key populations across our borough.
+We want our services to co-locate where possible to enable improved access for vulnerable groups within the community and the places where they live, work or visit.